AlexanderReaper7/hangman/README.md

 - [ ] fade to grey guessed characters
 ### 7 - "additional languages"
 - [ ] additional langs with latin only chars
-- [ ] additianal langs with any chars
+- [ ] additional langs with any chars
 ### ∞
 - [ ] P2P networking multiplayer
 - [ ] AI guesser